sjgutta/sjgutta-personal-portfolio/README.md

 * Implemented asynchronous task to check for broken tickets links, generate an HTML report, and email it to the ops team.
 Utilized multithreading to improve task speed.
 * Built a Python tool to perform mass updates (e.g. removing a specific contact form from 100's of pages at once without manually clicking through them all) of the Discotech Wordpress site via the WordPress API.
 * Helped migrate an assigned section of the codebase to Python 3 before the Python 2 end of life.
-* Implemented asynchronous methods to compare event images when doing event scraping and prevent flagging a repeated image with different link as a change.
 * In addition to the tasks above, I consistenly help out with other smaller tasks such as refactoring sections of code, identifying and fixing bugs, or making improvements to existing features.

 ## Northrop Grumman Role